 Microsoft, the largest software maker, reported fiscal first quarter sales and profit yesterday that missed estimates on declining sales of Windows, its flagship operating system.
 AMD, the No. 2 maker of PC processors, forecast fourth-quarter sales that may miss projections and said it will cut 15 percent of staff.
-Chipmaker Marvell Technology Group Ltd. (MRVL) dropped after cutting its fiscal third quarter revenue forecast.
+Chipmaker Marvell Technology Group Ltd. (MRVL:US) dropped after cutting its fiscal third quarter revenue forecast.

 Following Intel Corp.
-(INTC)’s results earlier in the week showing margins under pressure, yesterday’s reports underscored the impact of slowing international growth and a shift away from traditional computers toward handheld electronics.
+(INTC:US)’s results earlier in the week showing margins under pressure, yesterday’s reports underscored the impact of slowing international growth and a shift away from traditional computers toward handheld electronics.
 Some customers also put off PC purchases before the debut of the next version of Microsoft’s flagship Windows operating system.

 “I don’t think people are expecting a big bounce in terms of PC sales for the fourth quarter,” said Colin Gillis, an analyst at BGC Partners LP in New York.

 Shares of Redmond, Washington-based Microsoft fell 2.9 percent to $28.64 at the close in New York.
 The stock has gained 10 percent this year.

 Sunnyvale, California-based AMD -- the worst performer on the Philadelphia Semiconductor Index this year, with a decline of 60 percent this year -- dropped 17 percent to $2.18, its lowest price since March 2009.
 Marvell retreated 14 percent to $7.57, also the lowest price since March 2009.